christianbirchler-org/sdc-testing-competition/README.md

 # SDC Testing Competition

 ## Announcements
-The important dates for the competition are defines as milestones: https://github.com/christianbirchler-org/sdc-testing-competition/milestones
+The important dates for the competition are defined as milestones: https://github.com/christianbirchler-org/sdc-testing-competition/milestones

 ## Competition Overview